redhat-openstack/website/source/uncategorized/rdo-test-day-september-2013.html.md

 ## Prerequisite for Test Day

+*   A newly installed Fedora 19, Centos 6.4 or RHEL 6.4 VM¹ or baremetal system
+*   With the updates-testing repositories enabled and fully yum updated
 *   Hardware virtualization support (e.g. Intel VT or AMD-V).
 *   Up to 10-20Gb free disk space.
 Guest images take up a lot of space.
-*   ...

-*Hardware Requirements: You can do basic testing of OpenStack in a virtual machine, which is auto detected by the install script below*
+¹ You can do basic testing of OpenStack in a virtual machine, which is auto detected by the installer'

-*   Run updates on your system or VM (*yum update*) so that everything is ready to go

 ## Test Cases